-The Bill was brought before Parliament on 29 March 2017 by the Rt Hon Andy Burnham and was approved at first reading.
-Mayor Rotheram was one of the Bill’s 12 sponsors.
-It was due to have its second reading on 12th May 2017, however due to the announcement of the 2017 General Election, the Bill fell following the dissolution of Parliament.
+The Public Authorities (Accountabilities) Bill was brought before Parliament on 29 March 2017 and was approved at first reading.
+The Metro Mayor, then member of parliament for Liverpool Walton, was one of the its 12 sponsors.
+It was due to have its second reading on 12 May however the Bill fell following the dissolution of parliament before the general election.

-Speaking ahead of the expected release tomorrow of former Bishop James Jones’s report into the experience of the Hillsborough families, Mayor Rotheram said:
+Speaking ahead of the expected release of former Bishop James Jones’s report into the experience of the Hillsborough families, Steve Rotheram said:

-“Today, there is a clear and unambiguous call by HM Opposition, and those associated with the Hillsborough campaigns for Justice, for implementation of the Hillsborough Law as an instrument in restoring trust and confidence in our public institutions.
+“Today, there is a clear and unambiguous call by Her Majesty's Opposition, and those associated with the Hillsborough campaigns for justice, for implementation of the Hillsborough Law as an instrument in restoring trust and confidence in our public institutions.